 use codes ending in "99" or the letter "T"; and

-documents the outcome of the LMC in a case note in RHW.
+document the outcome of the LMC in a case note in RHW.

+When eye surgery or treatment is recommended, refer to C-703-36: Eye Surgery and Treatment for Eye Conditions for surgery process.

 When dental services require review and approval, the VR counselor completes each of the steps that are listed above and asks the regional dental consultant to complete the VR3101, Consultant Review, before services are approved.

 If the provider requests authorization for services that exceed the MAPS rates, the VR counselor must obtain approval from the VR medical director.